Dough133 Assembly: Building a DIY Sourdough Proofer

 We need to run wires and connectors from the heater, fan, and sensor inside the cooler to the EBox on the outside.
 To do this we drill a large enough hole through the side of the cooler to pass the connectors through.
 We drill a pilot hole and then use a 5/8" bit to expand the hole.

-Drill pilot hole in cooler
+Drilling pilot hole in cooler wall

-Drill pilot hole in cooler
+Drilling pilot hole in cooler wall

 Then we insert the wires from the inside of the cooler through the 3D-printed nut, then through the side of the cooler to the outside.
 We can then connect the two pieces of the cooler plug together around the wires from the outside, slide that though the cooler side, and thread the nut around that from the inside to hold everything in place.